-Reports regarding Other Prohibited Forms of Sex Discrimination, as defined below, will generally be addressed under the College’s Unlawful Discrimination Policy in the Staff Handbook, a copy of which can be accessed here.
-For more information or to report such discrimination, please contact Omaira Roy, Title IX Coordinator for Staff, at 508-286-8206, email@example.com, or in person at her office, Hebe 105.
+Reports regarding Other Prohibited Forms of Sex Discrimination, as defined below, and/or that do not occur within the jurisdictional limits as defined in the Policy and by Title IX, may generally be addressed under the College’s Unlawful Discrimination and Harassment Policy in the Staff Handbook, a copy of which can be accessed here: https://wheatoncollege.edu/about-wheaton-college/offices-services/human-resources/employee-benefits-and-policies/.
+For more information or to report such discrimination, please contact Omaira Roy, Deputy Title IX Coordinator for Staff, at 508-286-8206, email@example.com, or in person at her office, Hebe 105.

 For purposes of the Policy, the following terms have the meanings indicated in this section.

 Advisor.
 An individual who is selected by a party or assigned to a party by the College (who may be, but is not required to be, an attorney) to provide information and procedural advice regarding the Policy and the College’s grievance process, who may inspect and review evidence, and who can conduct cross-examination on behalf of the party during the hearing.

 Appellate Officer.
 A trained and qualified individual other than the Title IX Coordinator, the investigator(s), or the decision-makers(s) who is an employee of the College or engaged by the College to review and determine appeals under the Policy.